MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 > [!NOTE]
 > You won't need to repeat steps 1-4 after the first run.

+::: zone-end

 ---

 The proxy is now running with the following defaults:

-- 50% chance of a request being failed with a random [supported HTTP error status code](../technical-reference/Supported-HTTP-error-status-codes.md).
+- 50% chance of a request being failed with a random [supported HTTP error status code](./technical-reference/Supported-HTTP-error-status-codes.md).
 - Dev Proxy intercepts all requests to Microsoft Graph and SharePoint Online APIs.
 - Proxy doesn't mock any requests.